 All staff are provided with key details of lead officers for safeguarding (including Prevent) on commencement to their post.
 All staff participate in an induction process which includes the provision of written statements of policies and procedures in relation to safeguarding.
-All staff at County Academy are required to attend Safeguarding Training provided by the FA or DSO to familiarise themselves with safeguarding issues, individual responsibilities and the procedures and policies.
+All staff at Stockport County Football Education are required to attend Safeguarding Training (including Prevent) provided by the TCG to familiarise themselves with safeguarding issues, individual responsibilities and the procedures and policies.
 All staff will receive regular updates on safeguarding at least annually.